Animals and pets

 Dog parks and waste containers

-The city has a leash-free dog park at Bechtel Park.
+There is a large leash-free dog area at the south end of Bechtel Park.

 Two options for disposing of dog waste in Waterloo are: